Employers issue Form 16, TDS certificate to employees every year. Due date to issue Form 16 is 15th June.

 - Standard Deduction

 - It is a flat deduction from the salary.
-No proof is required to claim the standard deduction.
+The taxpayer requires no proof to claim the standard deduction.
 The standard deduction allowed for FY 2018-19 is INR 40,000 and FY 2019-20 is INR 50,000.

 - Entertainment Allowance